api-platform/docs/core/filters.md

 #[ApiFilter(DateFilter::class, strategy: DateFilter::EXCLUDE_NULL)]
 ```

 The `SearchFilter` here adds properties.
-The result is the exact same as the example with annotations on properties:
+The result is the exact same as the example with attributes on properties:

 ```php
 #[ApiFilter(SearchFilter::class, properties: ['colors.prop' => 'ipartial', 'name' => 'partial'])]